-I choose the colors for the rock based on the image I am going to put on it.
+I choose the colors for the rock art based on the image I am going to put on it.
 I will use anywhere from three to seven colors for the pour.
-I like to use white or pastel colors for my buffer paints (the colors that go between the different paint layers)
+As far as rock painting supplies are concerned, I like to use white acrylic paint or pastel colors for my buffer paints (the colors that go between the different layers of acrylic paints)

-Once all of this is completed, I will am ready to mix the paint.
+Once all of this is completed, I will be ready to mix the paint.

-Floetrol is my medium of choice.
+Floetrol is my mixing medium of choice.
 The amount needed for different paints varies from rock to rock.
-An easy rule of thumb, is mix the Floetrol and paint until the mixture is the thickness of heavy cream.
+An easy rule of thumb is to mix the Floetrol and paint until the mixture is the thickness of heavy cream.

 Some, heavy pigmented paints like artist’s grade paints will need considerably more medium.
 I have a mixture of 90% water and 10% Floetrol I use to help mix the heavy bodied paints, adding a little bit of this mixture before adding Floetrol helps with blending the paint.
 This mix will help to prevent breaking down the polymer binders of the paint, which can cause the paint to lose its color.